 The next few lines leave the satirical tone and give of a sincere and deep message.
 Using imagery Lowell describes how hard it is to find friends who we get along with at an intimately emotional level.
 She uses a metaphor to liken the feeling of true friendship with a musical sound, whose sound we rarely hear.
 She further goes on to elaborate that we tremble in fear when we realize how rare the sound is.
 We all hold fear of losing these rare and beautiful friendships.
 The line ‘we tremble at the half-forgotten sound’ can show the sincere love that humankind harbors for its friendships, but it can also highlight the greed and even cowardice we foster.
 Once again this line brings to the forefront Lowell’s main message of her poem, which is that there is a selfish side to every friendship, no matter how beautiful the friendship may be.

 The world is full of rude awakenings

 And heaven-born castles shattered to the ground,

 The next two lines change the tone once again.
 Lowell shifts from a very sincere thought to one of self-reflection which once again emphasizes the selfish nature of humankind.
 For the first time in To a Friend, Lowell talks about the friendships actually breaking.
-The friend being unable to uphold the demands and wants of the voice and this therefore causes the dream of the voice to come crashing to the ground.
+The friend being unable to uphold the demands and wants of the voice and this, therefore, causes the dream of the voice to come crashing to the ground.
 The voice states that the world is full of rude awakenings which cause their castle to shatter.
-Rude awakenings could refer to the realisation that no one would be able to uphold such a high demand of near perfection.
+Rude awakenings could refer to the realization that no one would be able to uphold such a high demand of near perfection.